Pradumnasaraf/DevOps/Docker/README.md

 We have a file `.dockerignore` which is not required when we copy files into the container.

+## ⚫ Docker Network

+- We need create custom bridge network to enable dns resolution between containers.
+It doesn't work with the default bridge network.

+- Host: Use the host network stack inside the container.
+The container will use the host's network interfaces.
+We don't need to expose ports.

 ## ⚫ Docker Volumes